 In the city there is the native home in Mangyongdae where the President was born.

-Today Pyongyang is changing remarkably into a more magnificent and beautiful city and a city of creation, construction and miracle under the wise leadership of supreme leader
+Today Pyongyang is changing into a more magnificent and beautiful city of creation, construction and miracle day by day.

 - Monumental Edifices